lumeland/blog/posts/lume-2.md

 ```

 In reality, when we want to register a new engine (like Nunjucks), we want to
-use it to render pages and components, so spliting this configuration in three
+use it to render pages and components, so splitting this configuration into
-different functions didn't make sense.
-In Lume 2 `loadComponents` and `engine`
+three different functions didn't make sense.
+In Lume 2 `loadComponents` and
-were removed and `loadPages` configure automatically the components:
+`engine` were removed and `loadPages` configure automatically the components:

 ```js
 site.loadPages([".njk"], { loader, engine });